Power meters

 Panel-mounted power meters are installed in the front of the electrical cabinet and often have a larger display for local reading.
 DIN-mounted power meters are mounted on a DIN rail in the cabinet and are more compact, making them suitable when space is limited or when multiple measurement points are needed.

-MID certification is required when power measurement is used as a basis for billing or cost allocation, for example between tenants, internal departments or charging points.
+MID certification is required when energy measurement is used as a basis for billing or cost allocation, for example between internal departments or charging points.
 MID certified energy meters comply with the EU Measurement Directive (EN 50470).

 It depends on which model is used.